insaneinside/support/README.md

 There are other interesting things here, in varying states of bit-rot and and amounts of documentation.
 Maybe I'll write about them eventually.
 Maybe I won't.
-But whatever I do, don't you hold your breath.
+But whatever I do, don't you hold your breath on account of it.